novix-sa/Pyplan/docs/User Guide/Introduction.md

 |Interacting with Pandas|new|reading from pandas see example|sales_data_by_orders_date|XA||

+### **Library for former Financial planning Cubeplan users**
-If you are used to create f**inancial planning model in Cubeplan**.
-Then these other functions will be useful for you.
+If you are used to create **financial planning models in Cubeplan** then these other functions will be useful for you.

-**Contact your former Cubepla**n distributor to ask for module with these specific functions.
+**Contact your former Cubeplan distributor to ask for module with these specific functions.

 |Module| Title in Cubeplan|Pyplan Library|
 |-----|-----|-----|